 7. Do they take on responsibilities without needing reminders?

-The key indicator that your high schooler will be able to adapt to college is how they manage their current life; you want to feel confident they can succeed without constant adult interference.
+The key indicator that your high schooler will be ready for college is how they manage their current life; you want to feel confident they can succeed without constant adult interference.

 Kueny points out that specifics can vary among teens, but could include elements such as consistently handling proper hygiene, holding down a part-time job, getting ready on time in the morning on their own, and knowing when and how to ask for help.